nodeschool/london/README.md

 If you have been or are mentoring at an event, please add yourself to [mentors.md](https://github.com/nodeschool/london/blob/master/mentors.md)

 ## Past Events
-Check out the repo branches to see details of past event.
+Check out the events folder to see details of past event.

 ## Catering
 If you have any catering ideas, or can provide catering to this event, please add yourself to [catering.md](https://github.com/nodeschool/london/blob/master/catering.md)